jhb563/OneWeekApps/README.md

 The largest and most important feature is being able to generate code for your own UIView subclasses.
 You can specify elements within the view and use OWA’s easy layout syntax to generate Autolayout code for Objective C. Basic elements which are currently supported within views include Labels, Buttons, TextFields, ImageViews.
 You can also make your own custom views subviews of each other, place elements within vanilla UIViews, and embed elements within UIScrollViews.

+Version 0.3.0 also introduced code generation for models files.
+See `owa-parse/tests` for details on the input format.

 OWA also requires that you create a file called “app.info” containing some basic information about your app such as its name, your name as author, the app prefix, and so on.
+Since version 0.2.3, this file (and a sample XCode project) is created when you run the `owa new` command.

 ### Examples